syncfusion-content/javascript-docs/js/ReportViewer/SharePoint-integrated-report.md

 }
 {% endhighlight %}

-N> DataSource credentials must be added for shared data sources that do not have credentials in the connection strings.
+N> Data source credentials must be added for shared data sources that do not have credentials in the connection strings.

-Build and run the application and you can see the ReportViewer on the page as displayed in the following screenshot.
+Build and run the application and you can see the Report Viewer on the page as displayed in the following screenshot.

 ![SharePoint integrated SSRS report preview in Report Viewer](images/getting-started/territory-sales-report.png)